chipsalliance/chisel/docs/src/explanations/layers.md

 Layers describe functionality of a Chisel generator that a user would like to _optionally_ include at Verilog elaboration time.
 Pragmatically, they are a feature to access SystemVerilog's `bind` construct and `` `ifdef `` preprocessor macros.
+The optional functionality of layers, by construction, is not allowed to affect logic outside the layer.

 Layers are typically used to describe design verification code or debugging logic that a user would like to be able to later disable (for performance, verbosity, or cleanliness reasons) or use internally, but exclude from delivery to a customer.